 In 2008, this design was updated and reissued, with Brionvega adding in a CD and DVD player.
 But the latest issues do away with that modern-era functionality, perhaps because both of those formats have perhaps had their day and, of course, to keep things nice and original.
 It makes sense.

 Take your pick from the timeless walnut, which has been reissued in a limited run of just 100 pieces; opt for the white, the cheaper option and the colour David Bowie had in his home or add in some bolder shades with a red or an orange model.
+The blue has just been added and for me, it’s the most eye-catching finish of the lot.

 The inner workings of all are much the same.
 You are looking at an AM / FM radio, a Project turntable with Ortofon cartridge,, 125+125W audio amplifier with auto-limitation, 2 RCA audio jacks for external sources, 1 RCA audio output for connecting to an external amplification system, 1 RCA audio output for connecting to an external subwoofer, 1 6.3 millimetre preamp audio jack for headphones, a forged aluminium pedestal, equipped with wheels, to facilitate any type of movement and a concession to the modern era, a USB port and Bluetooth connectivity.